VIEWS BY DRAKE - A KITTEN LIFE REVIEW

 Doesn't matter where I go, I can never get away from it

-If honesty was what he was aiming for, then if anything the consensus that’s going to be established in the coming weeks as more and more reviews trickle out, is that he’s honestly doing the best he can with his current situation, and it doesn’t live up to the hype the world created around it.
+If honesty was what he was aiming for then, if anything, the consensus established in the coming weeks will be that he’s honestly doing the best he can with his current situation, and it doesn’t live up to the hype the world created around it.

 'Cause what or who could live up to that level of hype?